 For a groundbreaking initiative that unites patients across Europe and gives them a voice, we are proud to award Can You Feel My Pain the Healthcare Engagement Strategy 2011 Patient Empowerment Award.

-Contact Creation Healthcare to discuss your views and find out how their insights into healthcare engagement can help you achieve better health outcomes.
+Contact CREATION.co to discuss your views and find out how their insights into healthcare engagement can help you achieve better health outcomes.